bisht052/microservice_proj/README.md

 # microservice_proj
-this bank domain level  microservice project in which three different different module communicate with each other
+This bank domain level  microservice project in which three different different module communicate with each other.